Contents

 Formula:

 Three parameters affect the varicap diode’s capacitance.
-They include the PN junction’s cross-section (A), semiconductor’s (Ɛ), and the depletion region’s width (d).
+They include the PN junction’s cross-section (A), the semiconductor’s (Ɛ), and the depletion region’s width (d).
 For instance, you will find this represented in the below formula:

 Working principle: